 Make note that the new MDR and IVDR are exclusive to the EU marketplace and do not automatically apply in the UK.
 One exception is Northern Ireland, which maintains a special status.
 Medical devices entering Northern Ireland must register with MHRA UK, but follow the EU market requirements of either MDR and IVDR.
 A CE Mark will remain a requirement for market entry.

 From January 1, 2021, the new UKCA (UK Conformity Standard) enters a transitional period for devices entering the UK market.
-This means that you don’t immediately need the UKCA mark, but you will need to transition to it soon.
+This means that you don’t immediately need the UKCA mark, but you will need to transition eventually.

 Any manufacturers of medical devices wishing to enter the UK market must register with MHRA.
 Manufacturers should follow the UK guidance regulating medical devices and must register with MHRA to legally enter both the UK and Northern Ireland markets.